pbchase/getting-and-cleaning-data-course-project/README.md

 	source("run_analysis.R")

-The tidy data set will be written the to file uci_har_tidy_data.csv
+The tidy data set will be written the to file uci_har_tidy_data.txt

 ## Results